 If you want to get a better indication of what the future might look like, simply check out the performance of a homebuilding ETF like XHB.
-At the time of this publication, XHB is up ~26%, significantly outperforming the S&P 500 index YTD.
+Homebuilders and home-related stocks performed tremendously as investors hunt for yield.

 Gone are the days of negative amortizing liar loans to people with terrible credit.
 It has become far more difficult to get a mortgage today.
 Let’s look at some data.